Educational aims and objectives: Learning outcomes

 In some organisations the term learning outcome is used in the part of a course description where aims are normally found.
 One can equate aims to intended learning outcomes and objectives to measured learning outcomes.
 A third category of learning outcome is the unintended learning outcome which would include beneficial outcomes that were neither planned nor sought but are simply observed.

+Critical thinking can be more challenging to formalize and assess through learning outcomes.
+The effect of different teaching methods on outcomes of learning was found to be generally small or insignificant.
+Some outcomes of learning can be quickly forgotten.